The Monumental Push Behind Getting That Package Delivered By Christmas

 A system that works pretty well, despite the numbers

 The supply chain itself is not without kinks, as many packages still get lost, arrive late or are left at the wrong address.
 And, increasingly, theft is a problem.
-It's estimated that millions of packages are stolen off of doorsteps and front porches.
+It's estimated that millions of packages are stolen off doorsteps and front porches.

-But experts say e-commerce delivery systems work pretty well, especially considering how many packages are delivered at this time of the year and how sharply it has increased over the last decade.
+But experts say e-commerce delivery systems work pretty well, especially considering how many packages are delivered at this time of the year and how sharply it has increased over the past decade.

 "One of the things that still does surprise me is the accuracy and the speed and the quality control that has been developed and is present in this delivery system," says Anne Goodchild, founding director of the Supply Chain Transportation and Logistic Center at the University of Washington in Seattle.
 "It's quite amazing."